dmitryweiner/mini-chat-server/README.md

 ### /auth
 ##### POST /auth
-Sending:
+Authenticate user.
+Send:
 ```json
 {
   "nickname": "test",
   "password": "123"
 }
 ```
-Receiving:
+Receive:
 ```json
 {
   "token": "GhkhAgw5JdGo8yLdBlhzOHbUlPaYKr"
 }
 ```
 Cookie "token=TOKEN" will be set.
 It is httpOnly cookie.
-All routes except POST /auth should be used with cookie "token=TOKEN".
+_All routes except POST /auth should be used with cookie "token=TOKEN"._

 ##### GET /auth
 Check auth status.
 Returns 200 if all is OK.

 ##### DELETE /auth
 Logout.
 Deleting cookie and token.

 ### /user
 Entity: